royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 * Delete policy (requires deleting the versions first)
 * Delete Rule
 * Delete all Jobs
+* Delete S3 bucket
-* Delete S3 bucket (first delete all files and folders)
+  * Delete all files and folders
+  * Delete bucket
 * //TODO find all "created" roles during the process - search roles for webinar (other?)
 * Open the IAM service and delete all policies and roles:
   * Open "Roles"